Hedge Cutting Cromer

 The regular trimming of a hedge, when completed properly, helps to keep it healthy and strong by both improving the root system and inducing new growth.
 It makes a hedge denser and in a better position to resist insect attacks and disease, so that you will be able to enjoy it for many years to come.
 And apart from looking prettier and more appealing, a strong and vibrant hedge serves its proper role in your garden, or in other words - form an effective boundary between your garden and your neighbours, provide much needed shelter from sormy weather and give you more privacy.

-Hedges that have not been routinely maintained and cut usually tend to become top heavy and patchy with ugly holes and a lack of growth and foliage, in particular at the bottom.
-Your hedge will be tidier and more compact and should sprout lots of new shoots to fill up those gaping holes if it's frequently trimmed.
+A hedge can quickly become top heavy and straggly when it isn't properly maintained, with unsightly holes and a lack of growth, especially on the lower parts.
+Your hedge is going to be neater and more compact and should sprout new shoots to fill those gaping holes if it's trimmed regularly.

 Hedge Trimming Cromer